hyosung11/Launch-School/Courses/JS129/Study-Guides/study_guide9_20220401.md

 ### 11.1 The Global Object and Undeclared Variables

-The global object has an interesting property: whenever you assign a value to a variable without using the `let`, `const`, or `var` keywords, the variable gets added to the global object as a property.
+The global object has an interesting property: whenever you assign a value to a variable without using the `let`, `const`, or `var` keywords, *the variable gets added to the global object as a property*.
 Let's see an example:

 ```js
 foo = 'bar';